Bullying and harassment

 - encourage staff to report incidents to the police where appropriate

-- give victims a choice whether they wish to deal with the matter informally or formally, and
+- give victims a choice of whether they wish to deal with the matter informally or formally, and

 - if bullying is proven, take disciplinary action against the perpetrator as appropriate in the circumstances.

-An employer should also ensure that its' staff and patients/clients are fully aware of the standard of conduct expected of them.
+An employer should also ensure that its staff and patients/clients are fully aware of the standard of conduct expected of them.
 This also means that if you experience bullying from a patient/client or their relatives, you should always report the incident to your manager and complete an incident form.

 Guidance for employers